Jordan Ta'amu

-Jordan Taalolo Ta'amu-Perifanos (born December 10, 1997) is an American football quarterback for the DC Defenders of the XFL.
-He played college football for Ole Miss.
-Ta'amu has been a member of several National Football League (NFL) teams and has started for the St. Louis BattleHawks of the XFL and Tampa Bay Bandits of the United States Football League (USFL).
+Jordan Taalolo Ta'amu-Perifanos (born December 10, 1997) is an American professional football quarterback for the DC Defenders of the United Football League (UFL).
+He played college football for the Ole Miss Rebels.
+Ta'amu has been a member of several National Football League (NFL) teams and has started for the St. Louis Battlehawks and Defenders of the XFL and Tampa Bay Bandits of the United States Football League (USFL).
 With the Bandits, he led the 2022 USFL season in passing yardage and touchdowns.
+Ta'amu was named XFL Offensive Player of the Year following the 2023 XFL season with the Defenders.

 Early life and college

 Ta'amu attended the Pearl City High School in Pearl City, Hawaii.
 As a senior, he passed for 1,779 yards with 29 touchdowns against four interceptions.

-Ta'amu played at the New Mexico Military Institute for two seasons, passing for 3,014 yards and 32 touchdowns as a sophomore.
+Ta'amu played at New Mexico Military Institute for two seasons, passing for 3,014 yards and 32 touchdowns as a sophomore.
 He transferred to Ole Miss in 2017, entering the season as the backup to Shea Patterson before taking over as the starter for the final five games after Patterson suffered an injury.
 He finished the season with 1,682 passing yards, 11 touchdowns and 4 interceptions.
 He also rushed for 165 yards and 4 touchdowns.
 With Patterson transferring to the University of Michigan, Ta'amu entered the 2018 season as the starting quarterback.
 In his senior season he passed for 3,918 yards, 19 touchdowns and 8 interceptions.
 He also rushed for 342 yards and 6 touchdowns.
 He finished the season ranked second in SEC passing yards, behind Alabama's Tua Tagovailoa, who played in three more games.